Georges Guingouin: Prefect of the maquis

 In May 1944, Haute-Vienne had about 8,000 armed men, the most of any department in France.
 After the amalgamation of the Armée Secrète, ORA and FTPF resistance movements into the new French Forces of the Interior the structures of the armed resistance remained confused, so that in spite of the unification, the FTPF retained the possibility of acting autonomously.
 Photos of the maquis and its leader were taken at this time by the photographer Izis Bidermanas who had also taken up arms.
+On the evening of 9 june 1944 resistance fighters under sergeant Jean Canou part of Georges Guingouin group captured Major Helmut Kämpfe, considered the division hero between Saint-Léonard-de-Noblat and Sauviat-sur-Vige.
+Since 1986 a commemorative stele created by artist Jean-Joseph Sanfourche has stood along this road to mark the event.

 At the start of July 1944, Guingouin was warned that a German offensive was being prepared against his maquis.
 On the 17th, the 1st brigade was attacked by the German brigade of General Curt von Jesser with a strength of 500 vehicles, supported by various reinforcements.
 This triggered the battle of Mont Gargan.
 The maquis lost 97 men (38 dead, 5 missing, 54 wounded) against 342 killed and wounded on the German side.
 It was one of the rare occasions when the resistance fought against the Wehrmacht in open battle.

 At the beginning of June 1944, Guingouin was ordered to take Limoges by Léon Mauvais, an important communist party official and head of the FTP in the zone Sud.
 Guingouin refused, considering the operation premature and dangerous for the general population.
 In support of his decision he cited the tragic example of the premature liberation of Tulle, where, in reprisals, 99 men had been hanged from balconies on the main road of the city, and 101 others deported.
 Guingouin's refusal would have grave consequences for relations between Guingouin and the communist party hierarchy.

 On 21 August, Guingouin encircled Limoges, and received from Jean d'Albis the surrender of General Gleiniger's men, with minimal bloodshed.
 Guingouin was appointed lieutenant-colonel of the French Forces of the Interior.

 Following this, Guingouin would be accused of being directly or indirectly responsible for extortion which accompanied the liberation and "épuration" (cleansing) of Limoges and Limousin.
 According to Henri Amouroux, Guingouin had "45 people tried and sentenced to death in a week, of whom only one escaped", and that the first to be accused did not have anyone represent them in defense, and "worked from six to twelve hours per day, including Saturday and Sunday."